kartoza/docker-postgis/README.md

 variable `POSTGRES_DB` allows us to specify multiple database that can be created on startup.
 When running scripts they will only be executed against the first database ie `POSTGRES_DB=gis,data,sample`.
 The SQL script will be executed against the `gis` database.

+The database will start accepting connection only after the script will have been executed.

 Additionally, a lock file is generated in `/docker-entrypoint-initdb.d`, which will prevent the scripts from getting executed after the first container startup.
 Provide `IGNORE_INIT_HOOK_LOCKFILE=true` to execute the scripts on _every_ container start.
 By default, the lockfile is generated in `/docker-entrypoint-initdb.d` but it can be overwritten by passing the environment variable `SCRIPTS_LOCKFILE_DIR` which can point to another location i.e

  ```shell
  -e SCRIPTS_LOCKFILE_DIR=/data/ \